yauyenching/s3pr/README.md

 Executable file that can recategorize Sims 3 Pattern Custom Content (CC) and extract icons for better CC organization purposes.

 ## 💡 Motivation ##
 This niche tool is really mostly for my own purposes.
-I wanted my pattern CC to adhere to more consistent categories, and recategorizing manually for tons of files was soul-draining.
+I wanted my pattern CC to adhere to more consistent categories.
+For example, one creator may categorize a floral pattern as *'Fabric'*, while another creator may categorize a different floral pattern as *'Theme'*.
+To have all floral patterns be the same category in-game, one would have to manually edit the files.

+Recategorizing manually for tons of files was soul-draining.
 So, I set out to automate the task.
 Sims 3 .package files are not readable by normal means, so this work would not have been possible without Peter L Jone's [s3pi](http://s3pi.sourceforge.net/) .NET library.

 ## ✨ Preview ##
 <div align="center">
     <img src="preview/application.png" width="600">
-  <h3>🔗 Download the executable <a href="">here</a>!</h3>
+  <h3>🔗 Download the executable <a href="https://github.com/yauyenching/sims-3-pattern-recategorizer/releases/download/v1.0.0/Sims3PatternRecategorizer.exe">here</a>!</h3>
 </div>

 ## ⭐ Features ##